 2004: The Behavioral Health Day Program and the San Francisco Center for Wound Healing programs open.

-2005: The Center for Sports Medicine opens a new satellite center in Corte Madera at the Town Center.
-Saint Francis Memorial Hospital also celebrates its 100th birthday!
+2005: Saint Francis Memorial Hospital celebrates its 100th birthday!

-2006: It's a busy year for Saint Francis Memorial Hospital, as it opens a state-of-the-art new Emergency Department and implements CareConnect, the hospital-wide paperless medical record system.
+2006: Saint Francis Memorial Hospital opens a state-of-the-art new Emergency Department and implements CareConnect, the hospital-wide paperless medical record system.
 The hospital also welcomes new President/CEO Tom Hennessy.

-2007: The hospital goes green, replacing styrofoam products with sustainable paper ones.
-It also completes a top-to-bottom restoration of 909 Hyde Street.
+2007: The hospital goes green, replacing styrofoam products with sustainable paper.
+Hospital completes restoration of 909 Hyde Street.
 The Bothin Burn Center celebrates its 40th anniversary, and its efforts are recognized by numerous local and national agencies and dignitaries.
-In addition, the hospital's Acute Rehabilitation program is certified by the Commission of Accreditation for Rehab Facilities.
+The Acute Rehabilitation program is certified by the Commission of Accreditation for Rehab Facilities (CARF).

-2008: Saint Francis Memorial Hospital is certified as a Primary Stroke Center by the Joint Commission of Accreditation of Hospital Organizations (JCAHO).
-In January the hospital also awarded $80,000 in grants to local organizations promoting community health.
+2008: Saint Francis Memorial Hospital is certified as a Primary Stroke Center by the Joint Commission.
+Hospital awarded $80,000 in grants to local organizations promoting community health.
 The hospital breaks down walls to make way for the rennovation and enlargement of the Surgery Department.
-The Bothin Burn Center is re-verified by the American College of Surgeons, Trauma Division.
+The Bothin Burn Center is re-verified by the American College of Surgeons Trauma Division.

-2009: Saint Francis opens the new and improved Spine Care Institute of San Francisco, located at 1199 Bush Street, Suite 200.
+2009: Saint Francis opens the new Spine Care Institute of San Francisco.

 2011: Saint Francis opens nine new and most advanced operating suites in San Francisco.